Recipe Overview

 Servings: 5

-I might even venture to say oven roasted potatoes are better than fries (!) especially with a dollop of sour cream and a sprinkling of fresh chives or a drizzle of healthy ranch dressing.
-I also love them with tzatziki!
+I might venture to say that oven roasted potatoes are better than fries (!) especially with a dollop of sour cream and a sprinkling of fresh chives, or a drizzle of healthy ranch dressing.
+I also love them with tzatziki or Chick-fil-A sauce!
 I could eat an entire sheet pan of these in one sitting.
 You’ll get what I’m talking about when you try these potatoes.

 Potato IQ

 Did you know that potatoes are good for you?
 While they are high in carbs (mostly starch), they also contain important vitamins and minerals, particularly potassium.
 The skin has additional benefits, including fiber and polyphenols (an antioxidant).
-Red potatoes are one of the healthiest choices (Healthline).About Crispy Roasted Potatoes
+Red potatoes are one of the healthiest choices (Healthline).How To Serve Roasted Potatoes

-Serve them for breakfast.
-Consider making oven roasted potatoes for instead of hash browns or American fries.
+Breakfast: Consider making oven roasted potatoes for breakfast instead of hash browns or American fries.
 They are a healthier choice and you don’t have stand over the stove.
 Add a sheet pan of baked bacon to the oven and all you’ll have to do is scramble the eggs.

-Roasted potatoes are great on a salad or a meal bowl.
-Add crispy roasted potatoes to fresh green lettuce or spinach, toss on a few radish slices, thinly sliced red onion, and tomatoes, and top with homemade red wine vinaigrette or honey mustard dressing.
-So good!
+Salads: Add crispy roasted potatoes to fresh green lettuce or spinach, toss on a few radish slices, thinly sliced red onion, and tomatoes, and top with homemade red wine vinaigrette or honey mustard dressing.
+Make your own salad Niçoise with crispy roasted potatoes, hard-boiled eggs, olives, blanched green beans, and tomatoes.
+Add a drizzle of olive oil or a vinaigrette.

 Ingredient Notes

-- Red Skin Potatoes: You’ll need about a pound and a half of these tender skinned potatoes.
-Yukon gold potatoes are another variety that works really well or those really cool purple potatoes.
+- Yukon Gold Potatoes: You’ll need about a pound and a half of tender-skinned potatoes.
+Yukon gold potatoes work really well, as do red potatoes, or those really cool purple potatoes.
 Try a colorful mixture!
-There’s no need to peel the potatoes first.
-Just give them a light scrubbing.
-Size isn’t really important as long as you cut them into evenly sized cubes.
+You can also use russet potatoes but you’ll want to peel those.

-- Preheat the oven with your pan in the oven.
-That way the pan is nice and hot when you add the potatoes and the crisping action starts immediately.
+Preheat the oven with your pan in the oven.
+Then the pan will be nice and hot when you add the potatoes and the crisping action starts immediately.

-- DO NOT OVERCROWD your pan.
+DO NOT OVERCROWD your pan.
 Just don’t do it.
-DON’T DO IT.
 If you do, they’ll steam instead of getting crispy.
 How many times have I said “crispy?”
 Crispy.
 Crispy.
 Crispy.

 Possible Recipe Variations